 STATEMENT

-My solo studio practice alternates with public community projects and collaborations that facilitate connection.
-These multi-faceted projects weave the bodies of others in choreographies and public installations that act as portals to private shared narratives.
+My public community projects and collaborations facilitate connection.
+These multi-faceted projects weave the bodies of participants in choreographies and public installations.
+The projects range from immersive video and sound installations in museums to live and drone-recorded dances on the beach.
+Streetside installations in windows of printed posters act as portals to private, shared narratives.

-A focus on printmaking has informed fresh takes and twists on themes that run through my work – physical presence, loss, and transformation.
+A re-emergence of printmaking informs fresh takes and twists on themes that run through my work – physical presence, loss, and transformation.
 Plates made from hair and transferred body part prints are crafted and laid on the bed.
 As I turn the press wheel, I am reminded of the contact between one surface and another, and the impression one leaves behind.

 BIO